biotope/biotope-element/docs/references.md

 If you have any knowledge of how references work in libraries like React, then you'll feel right at home.

-References are basically objects that represent DOM elements in Javascript.
+References are basically objects that represent DOM elements in JavaScript.
 It's like doing a `document.getElementById(…)` on an element that has an `id` attribute and storing the return value in a variable - and then every time that element is rewritten, the variable pointing to it gets updated.

-Usually, and due to how Javacript memory allocation and pointers work, a reference is usually an object that looks like this:
+Usually, and due to how JavaScript memory allocation and pointers work, a reference is usually an object that looks like this:

 ```javascript